NCAR/ccpp-framework/doc/code_walkthrough_DRAFT.md

 - **Found in host** → `host_dict.get(std)` (`_resolve_single_bound`, `suite_resolver.py:429`).
 - **Not found, first use is `intent(out)`** → it’s an interstitial; **promote** it to a suite-owned variable: a `SuiteVar` (`:964`) is created and added to the running `suite_vars` dict, so later schemes that read it bind via `source='suite'`.
-This is capgen-ng’s answer to prebuild’s “where do interstitials live” — they’re emitted into `ccpp_<suite>_data.F90`.
+This is capgen’s answer to prebuild’s “where do interstitials live” — they’re emitted into `ccpp_<suite>_data.F90`.
 - **Not found, first use is `in`/`inout`** → hard error (nobody ever writes it).
-See the “undefined intent(out)” discipline — capgen-ng refuses to silently read an unproduced var.
+See the “undefined intent(out)” discipline — capgen refuses to silently read an unproduced var.

 The two dictionaries in play during resolution: